olavogiamp/Interactive-World-Time-Zones/README.md

 ## 📜 License

 This project is open-source and can be freely used for learning and improvements.

-# Additional information

-This project was created as a **prototype** to explore Github Copilot.
-It is still in its early stages and may have limitations or incomplete features.

-## 🚀 Project Status

-🛠️ **Phase:** Prototype
-⚠️ **Disclaimer:** This project is still under development and may contain bugs or future changes.

 ## 🔥 Possible Improvements and Future Features